rodrigocfd/react-require/README.md

 2. The amount of bytes to be downloaded by the browser is much bigger than a properly compiled, minified, packaged app.

 3. Since we're using production versions of React libraries, some validations, like `propTypes`, won't show up in the console.
 You can change these libraries to development versions though, at the cost of making the app even slower.

-4. For local development in Google Chrome, to avoid cross-origin script blocking, run it [with the flags](https://stackoverflow.com/a/3177718/6923555) `--disable-web-security` and `--user-data-dir`.

 ## Why this monstrosity?